JamesQuirk/NLP-Practise/README.md

-# Project 2 - NLP
+# NLP Practise

 This is a practise project for me to learn about NLP.
+This project was guided by my DXC colleague George Nwaorgu.

 ## Stage 1